-37 For completeness, Appendix Table OA.3 reports IV estimates for a specification that includes conference-year fixed effects, to reproduce Panel B of Table 2.
+47 For completeness, Appendix Table OA.7 reports IV estimates for a specification that includes conference-year fixed effects, to reproduce Panel B of Table 3.
 The estimates are broadly similar magnitude as the results in the main tables, but we view these estimates as conceptually inappropriate since conference-year fixed effects account for much of the variation in our instrument.
-Our instrument is ideally capturing conference payments that come from conference-wide factors that are not specific to any one school.
+Our instrument is ideally capturing conference payments that come from conference-wide factors that are not specific to any one college.
 Consistent with this interpretation, the first stage F-statistic with conference-year fixed effects is a much smaller in magnitude (F-statistic = 9.19), which creates additional issues interpreting these 2SLS estimates.

 Our rent-sharing estimates suggest that one group of beneficiaries is the participants in non-revenue sports, which includes a variety of individuals.
 For example, our analysis shows meaningful rent-sharing with the coaches of these non-revenue sports - which will be accounted for in the data as spending on that sport.
 Beyond the coaches, the athletes of these sports also benefit.
 At a minimum, a large fraction of these athletes receive scholarships that offset some or all of their cost of attending college.
-In addition, recent events around the "Varsity Blues" college admissions scandal reveals that athletes for these sports can receive preferential admission to colleges they would otherwise not be academically qualified to attend.38
+Although preferential admission for athletes is not confined to these sports, recent events around the "Varsity Blues" college admissions scandal reveals that athletes for these sports can receive preferential admission to colleges they would otherwise not be academically qualified to attend.48